thingsboard/thingsboard.github.io/docs/paas/user-guide/ui/customers.md

 edit-customer-pe:
     0:
         image: /images/user-guide/ui/customers/pe/edit-customer-1-pe.png
-        title: 'Click on a customer`s name to open their details.
+        title: 'Click on the customer to open their details.
 Click the "pencil" icon to enter edit mode;'
     1:
         image: /images/user-guide/ui/customers/pe/edit-customer-2-pe.png
         title: 'Edit the fields.
 For example, you can specify a home dashboard for this customer.
 After that, save all changes;'